Carbon-Aware Optimal Power Flow: Carbon-Aware Optimal Power Flow Method

 \begin{remark} \normalfont We note that the carbon flow constraints are not inherent physical limitations but rather regulatory requirements imposed on the power grid and end-users to manage their carbon footprints.
 The objective is to incentivize low-carbon electricity supply and consumption behaviors and ensure compliance with grid decarbonization regulations and targets.
 For instance, to meet the emission cap constraints \eqref{eq:capne}, \eqref{eq:cap:node}, end-users can optimally schedule their load trajectories $(P_{i,l,t}^{\rL})_{t\in\sT}$ to increase (decrease) electricity consumption when the grid exhibits low (high) nodal carbon intensity.
 Alternatively, additional renewable generation units can be deployed in proximity to node $i$, to effectively reduce the nodal carbon intensity $w_{i,t}$.
 These lead to the development of optimal carbon-aware demand response and expansion planning schemes based on the C-OPF method, and it can also be used to support many other carbon-aware decision applications in power systems.

 \end{remark}

 Essentially, the C-OPF model \eqref{eq:copf} is a carbon-aware generalization of the OPF model, and it reduces to an OPF model if the carbon-related objective function $f_{\mathrm{carbon}}$, carbon flow equations \eqref{eq:copf:cf} and constraints \eqref{eq:copf:cfc} are removed or inactive.
 It also implies that existing OPF techniques, such as linearization, convexification, decomposition, stochastic modeling, etc., can still be applied to the power flow components in C-OPF \eqref{eq:copf}.
-Moreover, the C-OPF model \eqref{eq:copf} can extend to the multi-time period setting with time-coupling constraints.
-As an illustrative example, a complete C-OPF-based economic dispatch model \eqref{eq:ed} is established in Section \ref{sec:ed}.
+Moreover, the C-OPF model \eqref{eq:copf} can be directly extended to the multi-period settings and involve time-coupled constraints, such as generator ramping limits and the state-of-charge constraints of ES systems.
+As an illustrative example, a multi-period C-OPF-based economic dispatch model \eqref{eq:ed} is established in Section \ref{sec:ed}, which includes these time-coupled constraints and employs a full AC power flow model.

+In the C-OPF model \eqref{eq:copf}, the carbon flow method is used for demand-side carbon accounting to {align the grid's carbon footprint quantification with physical power system operation and actual power flows}.
+Nevertheless, the C-OPF method is flexible and can adapt to other carbon accounting approaches by replacing the carbon flow equation \eqref{eq:copf:cf} with other valid carbon accounting mathematical models.